What is Peripheral Neuropathy?

 Peripheral neuropathy is a term that describes a problem with a nerve, often in the foot or feet.
 The word Peripheral means ¬around the outside and so it refers to the ends of your arms and legs.
 Probably because the legs are longer than the arms, feet are more prone to be affected by neuropathy of some sorts.
 To understand what happens when you have peripheral neuropathy, and what sorts of Peripheral Neuropathy Treatment Brisbane are possible, some background information is useful.
 Read More…

-Here at Walk Without Pain podiatry clinics, we are the go-to specialists when things go awry in your peripheral nervous system and lead to pain or complications of the feet.
-We are a team of 9 podiatry specialists working out of 4 clinics.
+Here at Walk Without Pain podiatry clinics, we are the go-to medical service when things go awry in your peripheral nervous system and lead to pain or complications of the feet.
+We are a team of 9 podiatrists working across 4 clinics.

 Our business is exclusive to Brisbane, which means that this is not a one-size fit all franchise operation that needs to satisfy shareholder demands to justify our existence.
 Instead, we prefer to keep things local and deliver world-class podiatry treatments at prices that are relatively affordable when compared to our competition.

 Pain affects people from all walks of life, pardon the pun, which means that those from all parts of society can expect to be impacted, or see a loved one impacted by foot pain.

 Nerve Damage: What To Look For

 If you are uncertain as to whether neuropathy for feet is a treatment that is appropriate for the discomfort, pain or complications that you are experiencing, consider the following indicators.